Su386yt/partly-sane-skies-su386/docs/pages/documentation/config.md

 # Config in Partly Sane Skies

 There are two main config types in Partly Sane Skies: OneConfig, Partly Sane Config (PSConfig/PSConf).
-Raw JSON files, can also be used, but should primarirly be used for storing data when OneConfig or PSConfig cannot be used.
+Raw JSON files, can also be used, but should primarily be used for storing data when OneConfig or PSConfig cannot be used.

 ## OneConfig